jfreeland01/Pipeline_ATACSeq/README.md

 ## **Differential Peak Analyses**
 To perform differential peak analyses, workflows very similar to those used for differential gene expression analyses can be applied, including packages such as [DESeq2](#https://bioconductor.org/packages/release/bioc/html/DESeq2.html), [edgeR](#https://bioconductor.org/packages/release/bioc/html/edgeR.html), and [limma](#https://bioconductor.org/packages/release/bioc/html/limma.html).

-Of note, the "Peak Count Matrix" protocol will generate a count file with the chromosome number, starting base pair position, and ending base pair position in three seperate columns.
-These will need to be combined into a single "name" column before running any of the above packages.
-By running DESeq2 for example, you will generate a table as follows
+Of note, the 'Peak Count Matrix' protocol will generate a count file with the chromosome number, starting base pair position, and ending base pair position in three separate columns.
+These columns will need to be combined into a single 'name' column before running any of the above packages.
+For example, by running DESeq2, you will generate a table as follows:

 ```
                     baseMean    log2FC      lfcSE       stat        pvalue      padj